icarusfactor/opeel_appLe/README.md

 # opeel_appLe
+RSS Oraganized Audio Peel App.
 This app gathers RSS feed data from selected site and prioritizes and requires the AppLepie project plugin.